mrcavalcanti/mosaicoo/docs/sources/alerting/notifications/mute-timings.md

 ## Create a mute timing

-1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
+1. In the Mosaicoo menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. Click **Notification policies**.
 1. From the **Alertmanager** dropdown, select an external Alertmanager.
-By default, the Grafana Alertmanager is selected.
+By default, the Mosaicoo Alertmanager is selected.
 1. At the bottom of the page there will be a section titled **Mute timings**.
 Click the **Add mute timing** button.
 1. You will be redirected to a form to create a [time interval](#time-intervals) to match against for your mute timing.
 1. Click **Submit** to create the mute timing.